NetSys/demi-applications/README.md

 Test applications for DEMi
 =================

-This is mostly meant to be a repository containing test applications, one per branch.
+This repository contains example applications tested with DEMi.
+For documentation on how to test your system with DEMi, see this page.

+Each branch contains one case study.
 Master is currently set up to allow one to use the interposition code relatively quickly. interposition itself is pulled in using git subtree.
 For building an application, just branch from master and write code.
 To update the interposition code itself:

 ```